-It was a long time coming, but the EU General Data Protection Regulations (GDPR) eventually went into effect on May 25th, 2018.
-Since then, many companies either haven’t updated or won’t update their privacy rules to comply.
+The EU General Data Protection Regulations (GDPR) went into effect on May 25, 2018.
+Since then, some companies either haven’t updated or won’t update their privacy rules to comply.
 To avoid hefty fines for non-compliance, some sites providing news, games, and other services have simply blocked EU visitors.
-These include A&E Network sites (including the History Channel), the LA Times, the Chicago Tribune, Instapaper, and the Baltimore Sun.
-Thankfully, it’s easy enough to bypass these restrictions by using a VPN.
+These include the New York Daily News and the Chicago Tribune.
+Thankfully, it’s easy to bypass these restrictions by using a VPN.

-A Virtual Private Network (VPN) will encrypt all of your traffic and tunnel it through an intermediary server in a location of your choice.
-It will mask your real IP address and make it appear that you’re in your chosen location.
+A Virtual Private Network (VPN) encrypts your internet traffic and tunnels it through an intermediary server in your preferred geographical location.
+It masks your real IP address and makes it appear that you’re in your chosen location.
 For example, connecting through a US server will make it appear that you’re in the US.
-So, if you connect via a VPN, you can continue accessing sites blocked due to the GDPR from anywhere in the world.
-Plus, as well as enabling access to geo-restricted content, a VPN will hide all of your activity from your ISP, network administrator, or anyone else who may be monitoring.
+So, if you connect via a VPN, you can continue to access sites blocked due to the GDPR from anywhere.
+A VPN can also hide your activity from your ISP and other snoopers.

-In this article, we’ll cover the top VPNs for circumventing the GDPR restrictions in detail, but if you haven’t got the time to read the whole article, here is a summary of our top picks.
+We’ll cover the top VPNs for circumventing the GDPR restrictions in detail, but if you don’t have the time to read the whole article, here is a summary of our top picks.

 Best VPNs for accessing sites blocked due to the GDPR:

-- NordVPN Our top choice for accessing sites blocked due to GDPR.
-Server locations in over 60 countries.
+- NordVPN: Our top choice for accessing sites blocked due to GDPR.
+Server locations in 118 countries.
 Reliably accesses restricted content.
 Top privacy and security.
 30-day money-back guarantee.

-- Surfshark Budget choice provider that reliably accessed GDPR-restricted sites.
+TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for GDPR. - Surfshark: Budget-friendly provider that reliably accesses GDPR-restricted sites.
 Boasts solid speeds, great security, and no connection limits.
-Works great with popular streaming services.
+Works with popular streaming services.

-- ExpressVPN Great at unblocking GDPR and geo-restricted content.
-Vast array of super-fast servers in 94 countries.
+- ExpressVPN: Great at unblocking GDPR and geo-restricted content.
+Fast servers in 105 countries.
 Security and privacy features lead the way.

-- CyberGhost Great value choice and ideal for beginners with easy-to-install apps for most platforms.
+- CyberGhost: Great value choice and ideal for beginners with easy-to-install apps.
 Reliable for accessing GDPR and geo-blocked content.

 We’ve compared the most important features for the top VPNs here.
 Prefer to read the in-depth reviews?
 Start with NordVPN – our #1 choice for accessing GDPR-blocked websites.